Spanish Legion: Early campaigns

+Civil War

 Under the leadership of Lieutenant Colonel Juan Yagüe, the Army of Africa played an important part in the Spanish Civil War on the Nationalist side.
-The professionalism of both the legion and the Regulares gave Franco's rebel troops a significant initial advantage over the less well trained Spanish Republican forces.
-The Army of Africa remained an elite spearhead until the expansion of the rebel armies after April 1937 led to the legion and Moroccan units being distributed across several fronts.
-Following the Francoist victory in 1939, the legion was reduced in size and returned to its bases in Spanish Morocco.
-It was only after then that the legion attained its present composition of 4 Tercios, and the names given to them, the 4th Tercio of the legion was established later in 1950:
+The professionalism of the Legion and the Regulares gave the Nationalist troops a significant initial advantage over the less well trained Spanish Republican forces.
+The Army of Africa remained an elite spearhead until the expansion of the rebel armies after April 1937 led to the Legion and Moroccan units being distributed across several fronts.

+After the Civil War

+Following the Francoist victory in 1939, the Legion was reduced in size and returned to its bases in Spanish Morocco.
+In 1940, it was reorganized into three Tercios (regiments).
+The 4th Tercio of the Legion was established in 1950.

+Emblems, coats of arms, and names of the Tercios: